Distance Is All You Need: Radial Dispersion for Uncertainty Estimation in Large Language Models

 \section{Conclusion}

 We propose Radial Dispersion Score (RDS), a simple, training-free, model-agnostic uncertainty estimator that measures radial dispersion of sampled generations, with an optional probability-weighted variant.
-RDS naturally extends to strong per-sample uncertainty estimates that complement probability- and consistency-based methods while remaining lightweight.
-Across four QA datasets and four LLMs, RDS achieves state-of-the-art hallucination detection and best-of-$N$ performance, demonstrating robustness and scalability with respect to sample size and embedding choice.
+Across four QA datasets and four LLMs, RDS achieves state-of-the-art hallucination detection performance, demonstrating robustness and scalability with respect to sample size and embedding choice.
 Future work could extend RDS to broader applications that involve comparing and aggregating multiple candidate outputs, such as ranking, selection, and consensus estimation, enabling more general uncertainty-aware decision making.